Menu

 Homework:

-• Reading at least 3 times a week recorded in reading records, these will be checked regularly.
+• Reading at least 3 times a week recorded in reading records; books will be changed on a Monday and children are encouraged to read wider to supplement their school book.

 • Recall maths facts to be practised weekly.